wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

 #### Verify the policy deployment:

-1. Open the synapse Configuration of the published API, located in <APIM_HOME>/repository/deployment/server/synapse-configs/default/api directory.
+1. Open the Synapse configuration of the published API, located in in the <APIM_HOME>/repository/deployment/server/synapse-configs/default/api directory.
-Check whether \<handler class="org.wso2.carbon.apimgt.securityenforcer.PingAISecurityHandler"/>  added under \<handlers>.
+Check whether the \<handler class="org.wso2.carbon.apimgt.securityenforcer.PingAISecurityHandler"/>  handler is added under \<handlers>.
 2. Open ASE command line.
-Using the CLI tool, you can list the published APIs in ASE.
+Use the CLI tool to list the published APIs in ASE.
 Check whether the API is listed as <API_NAME>_\<VERSION>.
     Eg: HelloWorld_1.0.0

 ## Configurations
 #### Bare minimum configurations
-Add the following configurations to the  <APIM_HOME>/repository/conf/api-manager.xml file under \<APIManager> tag.
-If mode is not set, the default mode is set as async.
-If ModelCreationEndpoint configurations are not set, manual creation of ASE models will be needed.
+Add the following configurations to the  <APIM_HOME>/repository/conf/api-manager.xml file under the \<APIManager> tag.
+If the mode is not set, the default mode is set as async.
+If the ModelCreationEndpoint configurations are not set, you need to manually create the ASE models.

 ```
     <PingAISecurityHandler>